 Geneseo students, and especially Global Languages and Cultures' majors and minors, are invited and encouraged to participate in accredited programs of study at institutions of higher education located in foreign countries.
 Programs are sponsored by Geneseo, by other units of the State University of New York, and by other institutions.
 Students may obtain information concerning these programs, credit transfer, and application materials from staff in the Office of Financial Aid.

-The Department of Languages and Literatures coordinates or co-sponsors study abroad programs in the following countries (contact the faculty member responsible for each program for further information):
+The Department of Global Languages and Cultures coordinates or co-sponsors study abroad programs in the following countries (contact the faculty member responsible for each program for further information):

 - Costa Rica

-Transferring credits.
-The Office of the Dean and Department Chair evaluate exact equivalencies and conferral of credit.
+The Office of the Dean and the Department Chair evaluate exact equivalencies and conferral of credit.

-Courses.
 As you plan each semester's schedule at Geneseo, consider the courses that you are likely to take in a study abroad program in order to avoid duplicate credit.
-For example, if you take a civilization course in Spain or France after having taken French or Spanish 325 at Geneseo, you will receive 3TR credit for the course taken in Spain or France.
+For example, if you take a civilization course in Spain or France after having taken French or Spanish 313 at Geneseo, you will receive 4TR credit for the course taken in Spain or France.
 Other potential conflicts: phonology/phonetics.

 Our faculty-led program directors offer informational meetings regarding their programs.
 For more information, check with the director of the program of your interest.